rupa/j2/README.markdown

 Spend a lot of time cd-ing around a complex directory tree?

 `j` keeps track of where you’ve been and how much time you spend there, and provides a convenient way to jump to the directories you actually use.
+We use the term "frecency" to refer to how frequent and recent visits to a directory are.

 This is a complete rethink of [original j](http://github.com/rupa/j/).
 See CHANGES for differences.